Gene Whisnant

-Gene Whisnant (born December 8, 1943) is a Republican politician from the US state of Oregon.
-He serves in the Oregon House of Representatives representing District 53, which encompasses most of Deschutes County, including the cities of Redmond and Sisters, and portions of the city of Bend.
+Cleatus Gene Whisnant (born December 8, 1943) is a Republican politician from the US state of Oregon.
+He served in the Oregon House of Representatives representing District 53, which encompasses most of Deschutes County, including the cities of Redmond and Sisters, and portions of the city of Bend.

 Early life and military career

-Whisnant was born in North Carolina, and attended West Mecklenburg High School in Charlotte, later graduating from the University of North Carolina at Chapel Hill in 1966 with a bachelor's degree in journalism.
+Whisnant was born Cleatus Gene Whisnant in North Carolina, and attended West Mecklenburg High School in Charlotte, later graduating from the University of North Carolina at Chapel Hill in 1966 with a bachelor's degree in journalism.
 He later received a master's degree in International Affairs from the University of Arkansas in 1976.

 In 1966, Whisnant was commissioned to the United States Air Force from the Air Force Reserve Officer Training Corps, attending Air Command and Staff College and National Defense University.
 He served in the Vietnam War, where he flew 32 missions as a combat cameraman.
 Whisnant also served on American bases in Germany and Yugoslavia, where he served in various command and staff positions before his retirement as a colonel in the early 1990s.